Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

 Walli is another excellent wallpaper app.
 It has a bunch of unique works from a variety of independent artists.
 You can find all kinds of stuff here.
-Some of the popular stuff includes word backgrounds, abstract stuff, fantasy themes, and people.
+Some popular stuff includes word backgrounds, abstract stuff, fantasy themes, and people.
 The app includes a simple layout, categories for easy browsing, and more.
 It’s also a good spot for artists to promote their wares.
-You can find a lot of really unique stuff here that you simply can’t find in other places.
+You can find many unique stuff here that you can’t find elsewhere.
 You can also pay for stuff to support the artists.

 WalP